Diagnostics

 Cable Diagnostics: Opens the local switch web UI at Analyze > Diag Tools.
 Select the ports connected to the cable you want to test and click Test to run a cable diagnostics test on the selected switch ports.

-- SFP Module Info: Opens the local switch web UI at Monitor > SFP Module Information and shows what capabilities and information your connected fiber modules provide to the switch.
+- SFP Module Info: Opens the local switch web UI at Monitor > SFP Module Information and shows the capabilities and information provided by your connected fiber modules to the switch.

-- Open local switch management: Opens to local switch web admin console.
+- Open local switch management: Opens the local switch web UI.

 -